✓ Allows you to stand longer

 But standing too long has adverse effects too.
 It strains the leg joints, particularly in the knees and ankles.
 You can counter this by wearing orthopedic shoes and using an anti-fatigue mat.

 There’s also a positive correlation between standing desks and blood pressure.
-Sitting for long periods increases blood pressure and a standing desk can prevent this.
+Sitting for long periods increases blood pressure and a standing desk can help prevent this.

 When you get a standing desk, the first thing to do is adjust it to the appropriate height.

-Your wrists should sit flat on the desk, your elbows bent at 90-degrees.
+Your wrists should sit flat on the desk, your elbows bent at close to 90-degrees.
 This is the best height for a standing desk as it alleviates the pressure on your joints while you work.

 Your head, neck, and spine will be aligned, ensuring the perfect standing desk posture.